Skip to content

 • Comply with regulations: Many countries have set limits and targets for greenhouse gas emissions, including Scope 3 emissions.
 Companies can avoid penalties or fines by measuring their emissions.

 • Gain consumer trust: Consumers are gravitating towards enterprises that are mindful of their carbon footprint.
-Companies that invest in sustainability, including in measuring and reducing scope 3 emissions, can improve their brand image among consumers, vendors they sell to, and other stakeholders.
+Companies that invest in sustainability, including measurement and reduction of scope 3 emissions, can improve their brand image among consumers, vendors they sell to, and other stakeholders.

 • Build investor confidence: As consumers make more sustainable purchases, businesses that have a lower carbon footprint will gain a competitive advantage.
-Investors increasingly scrutinize a company’s sustainability metrics when evaluating investments.
+Investors increasingly scrutinise a company’s sustainability metrics when evaluating investments.

-• Optimize future costs: Organizations can potentially achieve cost savings through changes in their supply chain.
-A Deloitte survey has shown that 38% of CFOs cite cost reduction as their primary motivation to decarbonize.
+• Optimise future costs: Organizations can potentially achieve cost savings through changes in their supply chain.
+A Deloitte survey has shown that 38% of CFOs cite cost reduction as their primary motivation to decarbonise.

 • Manage the largest source of emissions Scope 3 often contributes ~85% of an enterprise’s overall emissions*, and offers the biggest opportunity to reduce carbon footprint.